Focus and Scope

 Any complain regarding the publication processes and/or contents of the journal will be handled by the editors.

-Makara Hubs-Asia publish 12 to 14 articles annually with two publication schedule (July and December 2017)
+Makara Human Behavior Studies in Asia (Makara Hubs-Asia) publish 12 to 14 articles annually with two publication schedule (July and December 2017)

 Open Access Policy

-In the spirit of disseminating empirical research, exchanging knowledge and discussing new theoretical advancement, Hubs Asia provides immediate open access to its content.
+In the spirit of disseminating empirical research, exchanging knowledge and discussing new theoretical advancement, Makara Human Behavior Studies in Asia (Makara Hubs-Asia) provides immediate open access to its content.

 Statement of Ethic and Integrity

-Hubs Asia adapts the principles of the Committee on Publication Ethics (COPE) for its statements of ethics.
+Makara Human Behavior Studies in Asia (Makara Hubs-Asia) adapts the principles of the Committee on Publication Ethics (COPE) for its statements of ethics.
 This statement covers code of ethics for authors, editors and reviewers.

 The journal encourages an honest and informed debate on various issues to advance the understanding in human behaviours; hence, we are open to research that challenges previous work published in the journal